 Political context

-The press freedom situation depends on the political environment.
-During election campaigns, self-censorship is especially common for journalists, who are subject to pressure.
-The state and political figures exert strong influence on how news is handled.
-The ruling party appoints all directors of state-owned media, as well as the president of the media regulatory agency.
+TIn Togo, the press freedom situation depends on the political environment.
+During election campaigns, self-censorship is widely practiced by journalists, who are subject to pressure from both the government and the opposition.
+The government and politicians exercise a great deal of influence over how news is handled.
+The ruling party appoints and can dismiss all directors of state-owned media, as well as the president of the media regulatory agency.
+The authorities attack critical journalists and media outlets, through lawsuits, suspensions and cyberespionage.

 Legal framework

 Freedom of the press is recognised and guaranteed by the state.
-Since 2004, the press law no longer imposes prison sentences for violations, but the law is often bypassed.
-Language adopted in 2020 guarantees the independence of journalism and journalists’ access to information, on the condition of respecting “classified defence information”.
-Access to information remains difficult for journalists, especially those from privately owned media outlets that are critical of the authorities, especially concerning news about the government.
+Violations of the press law have not been punishable by imprisonment since 2004, but the law is often circumvented when articles concern senior political leaders.
+A law adopted in 2020 guarantees journalistic independence and access to information, as long as “defence secrets” are respected.
+Nonetheless, information is still difficult for journalists to access, in particular for those working for privately owned media outlets critical of the authorities, especially when the information concerns the government.

 Economic context

-Media are facing major financial problems, a situation that has worsened with the pandemic.
+Togo’s media are facing major financial problems, which foster corruption and prevent them from operating freely and independently.
+It is easy to create a news website or newspaper but it is much more complicated to launch a radio station or TV channel.
 The Togolese Media Observatory, a moral authority at the highest regulatory level, does not have the funding to be genuinely effective.

 Sociocultural context

-Though journalists can take on almost all issues without fear of retaliation, they prefer to avoid topics considered taboo, such as corruption, military affairs, and the president and his family.
+While journalists can cover most social issues without fear of reprisals, they prefer to avoid topics regarded as taboo, such as corruption, military affairs, and the president and his family.

 Safety